microsoft/powerbi-modeling-mcp/README.md

 > - Use caution when connecting an AI Agent to a semantic model.
 The underlying LLM may produce unexpected or inaccurate results, which could lead to unintended changes. **Always create a backup of your model before performing any operations.**
 > - LLMs might unintentionally expose sensitive information from the semantic model, including data or metadata, in logs or responses. **Exercise caution when sharing chat sessions.**
 > - The **Power BI Modeling MCP server** can only execute modeling operations.
 It cannot modify other types of Power BI metadata, such as report pages or semantic model elements like diagram layouts.
+> - The AI model you select directly influences the quality and relevance of the responses you receive.
+For the best results, choose a deep-reasoning model such as `GPT-5` or `Claude Sonnet 4.5`.
+You can find more details about available models in the [documentation](https://docs.github.com/en/copilot/reference/ai-models/model-comparison).

 ## 📦 Installation